hfyee/daikuan-zhuli/README.md

-A repository to demonstrate prototype of AI agentic workflow.\n Done as an assignment for NYP course ITI122.\n
+A repository to demonstrate prototype of AI agentic workflow.
+Done as an assignment for NYP course ITI122.
 Version v0.9.0